HiImRussel/books-store/README.md

 #### App:

-Before running the app remember to modify .env file.
+Before running the app remember to modify the .env file.

-Go to root directory and run following commands:
+Go to the root directory and run the following commands:

 1. npm i
 2. npm run deployDB (to create tables)
 3. npm run runSeeders (to create data in the tables)
-4. npm run start (to start development server) or npm run start:nodemon (to start development server with nodemon)
+4. npm run start (to start the development server) or npm run start:nodemon (to start the development server with nodemon)

 # Setup

-Go to file ".env" located in root directrory.
+Go to file ".env" located in the root directory.
 Modify values if you need.

 # To Do